inversion-api/inversion-engine/README.md

 1. Initial loading - This stage loads/merges all of the user supplied config files according to the above algorithm
 1. Api and Db instantiation - All Api and Db instances from the user supplied config are instantiated and wired up.
 This is a minimum initial wiring.
 1. Db reflection - 'db.bootstrapApi(api)' is called for each Db configed by the user.
-The Db instance reflectively inspects its data source and creates a Table,Column,Index model to match the datasource and then adds Collection,Entity,Attribute,Relationship objects to the Api that map back to the Tables,Columns and Indexes.
+The Db instance reflectively inspects its data source and creates a Table,Column,Index model to match the datasource and then adds Collection,Resource,Attribute,Relationship objects to the Api that map back to the Tables,Columns and Indexes.
 1. Serialization - The dynamically configured Api model is then serialized back out to name=value property format as if it were user supplied config.
 1. The user supplied configs from step 1 are then merged down on onto the system generated config.
 This means that you can overwrite any dynamically configured key/value pair.
 1. JavaBeans are auto-wired together and all Api objects in the resulting output are then loading into Inversion.addApi() and are ready to run.